Hofls/useful-info/computer-security/concepts.md

 * `Fingerprint (Browser)` - unique id of user (e.g. timezone, screen resolution, OS, browser plugins, fonts, system language)
     * [Check your fingerprint](https://coveryourtracks.eff.org/)
 * `DevSecOps` - development, security, and operations (e.g. auto scan for vulnerabilities after build)
+* `Encryption` - guarantees that transmitted data can only be read by sender and receiver (to others data is obfuscated)